 Additionally, everyone entering Japan must undergo a mandatory quarantine at a designated location and may not use public transportation for 14 days upon arrival.
 Most foreigners, including those with residency in Japan or who have been to countries on the entry ban list within 14 days of their arrival in Japan, will be turned away under current border control measures.

 In a nutshell, it’s presently impossible to visit Japan unless you are a Japanese citizen or meet one of the few exceptions.
 That’s probably not going to apply to anyone reading this English language blog post, so let’s turn to what the future holds…

-Late last year, Japan unveiled a plan to roll out countermeasures and a travel program set up for international tourists.
-Once these safety measures are in place, the government plans to lift Japan’s travel ban on foreign tourists on a trial basis.
-This was announced as beginning in April 2021, but that date has almost certainly been pushed back at least one month.
+Once Japan resumes reopening its borders, it’s expected to be a phased process starting with foreign residents, followed by students and certain business travelers.
+The tentative plan is–or was–to allow leisure travel after that.
+Japan has a plan to roll out countermeasures and a travel program set up for international tourists.
+Once these safety measures are in place, the government plans to lift Japan’s travel ban on foreign tourists gradually.

 The proposed health safety measures aim to cover the three steps of a tourist’s “journey” to Japan from arrival to stay to departure.
 This would be done via the establishment of a health management map and a dedicated “Fever Health Consultation Support Centre.”

 In order to visit Japan, foreign tourists would be required to download the health management app, and will also need to obtain a pre-departure negative test certificate.
 Upon entering Japan, the tourist would once again be required to take a rapid PCR test.
 If the new arrival tests positive after entering Japan, they will be required to take out private medical insurance (or leave).